§ ALGORITHMS

 Key parameters

-• wave_overhang_pattern — Smart / Monotonic / ZigZag, affects how rings are traversed after all are generated
+• wave_overhang_pattern: Smart / Monotonic / ZigZag, affects how fronts are traversed after all are generated

 Source